Automattic/jetpack/projects/plugins/jetpack/readme.txt

 == Changelog ==
 ### 13.6-a.1 - 2024-06-10
 #### Bug fixes
-- External media: Ensured the connect URL has the correct blog ID and verification values.
+- External media: Ensure connect URL has the correct blog ID and verification values.
-- Slideshow: Ensure whole block is selectable in the editor
+- Slideshow: Ensure whole block is selectable in the editor.

 --------